 A-B Tech is invested in full compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-The Support Services Office at the College ensures that the program and facilities of the College are accessible to all students.
+Support Services at the College ensures that the program and facilities of the College are accessible to all students.
 The College focuses on the student as an individual and works toward equal opportunity, full integration into the campus environment, physical accessibility and the provision of reasonable accommodations, auxiliary aids and services to students.

-Students with disabilities who require the services of interpreters, readers or note-takers, or need other reasonable accommodations should request these services from the Support Services office since federal law prohibits the College from making pre-admission inquiries about disabilities.
-In order to accommodate each disabled student's needs and to provide the necessary support services, a request for accommodations and professional documentation of a disability(ies) must be provided to the Support Services office.
+Students with disabilities who require the services of interpreters, readers or note-takers, or need other reasonable accommodations should request these services from Support Services since federal law prohibits the College from making pre-admission inquiries about disabilities.
+In order to accommodate each disabled student's needs and to provide the necessary support services, a request for accommodations and professional documentation of a disability(ies) must be provided throughSupport Services .
+All forms are located online at abtech.edu/supportservices.
 Information provided by students is voluntary and appropriate confidentiality is maintained.
 Services are designed and developed on an individual basis, and students may elect to use any or all of the services appropriate to their needs at no charge.